 CBD can be an extraction of marijuana, which is federally classified as a Schedule 1 narcotic.
-That said, many states have legalized marijuana, so it’s important to be familiar with the laws in your state.
+As a result, if the CBD is from marijuana, it is illegal on the federal level.
+Many states have passed additional laws about the medical and recreational use of marijuana, so it’s important to be familiar with the laws in your state.
 In states where marijuana is legal for recreational or medical purposes, people can typically buy marijuana-derived CBD legally.

-CBD can also be derived from hemp, which is now legal nationwide.
+CBD can also be derived from hemp, which is now legal nationwide due to the 2018 Farm Bill.
 Due to this new law, many people argue that hemp-derived CBD is legal across the United States.
-That said, the Drug Enforcement Administration (DEA) has not yet reclassified CBD as legal (source).
+The law removed hemp plants from the Drug Enforcement Administration (DEA) and changed it to the United States Department of Agriculture (USDA).
 The DEA states that CBD is federally illegal, but the agency won’t bother going after people who possess or use CBD.

 So what does the Food and Drug Administration (FDA) have to say about CBD?
 The FDA categorizes CBD as a drug, which makes it illegal to use it in foods or health products until it receives the FDA’s approval.
-The FDA will likely not approve CBD products until its unsubstantiated health claims are proven to be safe and effective.
+The FDA has approved one CBD based drug, Epidiolex, for two rare forms of childhood epilepsy.
+The FDA will likely not approve additional CBD products until its unsubstantiated health claims are proven to be safe and effective.
 And despite being marketed as a supplement, CBD does not legally qualify as a supplement under the FDA’s rules (source).
-Because there are no labeling standards, proven effects, or regulated dosage guidelines for CBD oil, it’s important for people interested in purchasing CBD oil to remember the customer adage “Let the buyer beware.”
+Because there are no labeling standards, proven effects, or regulated dosage guidelines for CBD oil, the FDA has been working with legislators on how to regulate CBD products.
+It is important for people interested in purchasing CBD oil to remember the customer adage “Let the buyer beware.”

 Is it true that the FDA has approved two cannabinoids?